 Implementation Status Deviations from "the

 Ethical Corporate

-Thomas .
-Management Best-Practice
+Items Management Best-Practice

 Items Yes No Descriptions Principles for TWSE/TPEx

 Listed Companies" and

 Reasons

 1. Establishment of ethical corporate management policies and

 programs

 (1) Does the Company establish its ethical corporate V (1) Since the establishment of the company, we No Difference

 management policies approved by the board of directors have adopted the "Honest" and "Trust"

-^{7.} Other important information to facilitate better understanding of the company's corporate social responsibility practices(such as the company's systems and measures and implementation of environmental protection, community participation, social contribution, social services, social welfare, consumer rights, human rights, safety and health and other social responsibility activities): In addition to the regular donation charity group (Youth Care Foundation), the company's general manager also serves as the standing supervisor of the TPCA Environment Foundation.
+7. Other important information to facilitate better understanding of the company's corporate social responsibility practices(such as the company's systems and measures and implementation of environmental protection, community participation, social contribution, social services, social welfare, consumer rights, human rights, safety and health and other social responsibility activities): In addition to the regular donation charity group (Youth Care Foundation), the company's general manager also serves as the standing director of the TPCA Environment Foundation.

-Implementation Status Deviations from "the Ethical Corporate Items Management Best-Practice nems Yes No Descriptions Principles for TWSE/TPEx Listed Companies" and Reasons and declare them in its guidelines and external documents, policies and signed an "Integrity Letter of as well as the commitment from its board to implement the Commitment" with our suppliers.
-We also policies? promoted the management of "Honest" and "Trust" in various conferences and education training policies.
-(2) Does the company establish a risk assessment mechanism V (2) For the Directors and Managers, there is the No Difference against unethical conduct, analyze and assess on a regular "Ethical Corporate Management basis business activities within their business scope which Best-Practice Principles" and the "Internal are at a higher risk of being involved in unethical conduct, Major Information Processing and and establish appropriate precautions against unethical Prevention of Internal Transactions conducts or listed activities stated in Article 2, Paragraph 7 Management Regulations" to prevent of the Ethical Corporate Management Best-Practice conflicts of interest from avoiding Principles for TWSE/TPEx Listed Companies? self-interest and fair trade.
-The company is committed to providing a safe and healthy working environment, a fair opportunity, and will strive to maintain a fair and legal long-term relationship between customers and suppliers to achieve a win-win partnership.
-(3) Does the Company clearly and thoroughly prescribe the V (3) The company has established an "Ethical No Difference specific operational procedures, guidelines, penalty and Behaviour Principles" (the full text of the
+Implementation Status Deviations from "the Items Ethical Corporate Management Best-Practice nems Yes No Descriptions Principles for TWSE/TPEx Listed Companies" and Reasons and declare them in its guidelines and external documents, policies and signed an "Integrity I Letter of as well as the commitment from its board to implement the Commitment" with our suppliers.
+We also policies? promoted the management of "Ho nest" and "Trust" in various conferences and 1 education training policies.
+(2) Does the company establish a risk assessment mechanism V (2) For the Directors and Managers, t here is the No Difference against unethical conduct, analyze and assess on a regular "Ethical Corporate Management basis business activities within their business scope which Best-Practice Principles" and the 'Internal are at a higher risk of being involved in unethical conduct, Major Information Processing and 1 and establish appropriate precautions against unethical Prevention of Internal Transaction s conducts or listed activities stated in Article 2, Paragraph 7 Management Regulations" to prev ent of the Ethical Corporate Management Best-Practice conflicts of interest from avoiding Principles for TWSE/TPEx Listed Companies? self-interest and fair trade.
+The co mpany is committed to providing a safe and healthy working environment, a fair oppor tunity, and will strive to maintain a fair a nd legal long-term relationship between cu stomers and suppliers to achieve a win-win ı partnership.
+(3) Does the Company clearly and thoroughly prescribe the V (3) The company has established an " Ethical No Difference specific operational procedures, guidelines, penalty and Behaviour Principles" (the full tex t of the